oddbird/oddleventy/content/work/metecho.md

       It didn't feel like outsourcing at all.
     <<: *jason
     slug: outsourcing
   - text: |
-      The OddBird team’s support of our engineers… has been exemplary.
-OddBird is the polar opposite of consultancies that deliver “exact words”
-      solutions.
-They **understand our objectives as well as we do, if not better,** and deeply engage to deliver those objectives.
-    <<: *david
-    slug: exemplary
-  - text: |
       OddBird’s ability to take feedback and iterate on features made it a pleasure to work with